teampanicbear/valentin-cheval/src/content/pages/about/index.md

     required to use them effectively.
 This drives me to stay updated on the latest developments in the financial industry.
   subtitle2: |-
-    if you are not a financial service.
+    If you are not a financial service.
     Sorry, I will not work for you.
 services:
   title_slider: